 theme=dark boot parameter.

-Alternatively, Debian can be installed completely automatically by using preseeding.
-This is documented in Appendix B, Automatiserad installation med förinställningar.
+The automated install choice allows to install Debian completely automatically by using preseeding, whose source can be entered after accessibility features get started.
+Preseeding itself is documented in Appendix B, Automatiserad installation med förinställningar.

 Documentation on accessibility of the installed system is available on the Debian Accessibility wiki page.